 Case Summary

-On March 10, 2021, a Oregon state representative and state senator filed a petition with the Oregon Supreme Court on behalf of the Oregon Legislative Assembly, seeking relief from the state's constitutional redistricting deadlines.
-Since the release of the 2020 census results, which are necessary for redistricting, was delayed until September 30, 2021, the General Assembly will be unable to draw and enact new legislative redistricting plans by the Oregon Constitution's July 1, 2021 deadline, which ordinarily would result in redistricting authority passing to the Oregon Secretary of State.
-The petitioners are requesting that, in light of the unprecedented circumstances and delayed receipt of census data, the court issue a preemptory writ of mandamus enjoining the Secretary of State from conducting legislative redistricting until three months after the 2020 census data is released and allowing the Legislative Assembly to conduct reapportionment in an emergency legislative session.
-Alternatively, they request that the court issue an alternative writ directing the Secretary of State to delay reapportioning legislative districts until three calendar months after the release of the 2020 census data, extending the constitutional deadline for establishing new legislative districts until three months after the 2020 census data is released, and permitting reapportionment to occur in an emergency legislative session.
-The Oregon Secretary of State opposed the petition for a writ of mandamus.
+On March 10, 2021, an Oregon state Representative and state Senator filed a petition with the Oregon Supreme Court on behalf of the Oregon Legislative Assembly seeking relief from the state’s constitutional redistricting deadlines in light of the September 30, 2021, delayed release date of 2020 Census redistricting data.
+Petitioners alleged the Legislative Assembly would now be unable to enact new legislative redistricting plans by the Oregon Constitution’s July 1, 2021, deadline, meaning legislative redistricting authority would automatically transfer to Oregon’s Secretary of State.
+To avoid this, petitioners asked the Court for a preemptory writ of mandamus enjoining the Secretary of State from conducting legislative redistricting until 3 months after the release of 2020 Census data and allowing the Legislative Assembly to conduct legislative redistricting in an emergency legislative session.
+Alternatively, they asked the court for a writ directing the Secretary of State to delay legislative redistricting until 3 months after Census data was released, extending the legislative redistricting deadline until 3 months after Census data was released, and permitting it to occur in an emergency legislative session.

 Case Library